MondoCat/BreakTimeFun/README.md

 ```

 # Installing WSL, Downloading YAD, and Running btf.sh for Newbies
+Let's assume you don't know what linux is.
+Never heard of WSL, and maybe you've seen the command prompt or PowerShell on Windows but haven't really touched it.
+Can you run this app?
+Yes!
+Let me hold your hand as we walk through the valley of death.
+You will fear no terminal, for you are with me!
+You'll be saying, "Mondo!
+Your keyboard and your mouse, they comfort me, and now, I vaguely understand how to use a command prompt in WSL/Linux!
+At least good enough to run btf.sh!"

+Just an FYI, using WSL/Linux/Ubunto pretty interchanably in this guide.

 * Step 1: Open the Start Menu
 * Step 2: Type "PowerShell" but do NOT hit enter